Easy care in a warm part shaded position, the Poinsettia is a colourful foliage plant that commonly appearing at Christmas time.

 If you thought that all Poinsettia plants had red flowers then think again.
 Breeders are bringing us more varieties each year, different color combinations to add even more interest to the Christmas plant.

-Poinsettia, or euphorbia pulcherrima are a traditional christmas gift in both Australia and the Northern Hemisphere, where they flower during winter.
+Poinsettia, or euphorbia pulcherrima are a traditional Christmas gift in both the Northern Hemisphere , where they flower during winter and in Australia.
 They are grown especially for the Christmas market in Australia under controlled conditions.

-The original Ponsettias were from Mexico, and they reached 2m plus in height.
+The original Poinsettias were from Mexico, and they reached 2m plus in height.
 It was in the USA that breeders developed the compact varieties that we see for sale today.

 When buying a Poinsettia look for the following qualities

 As these are plant that we use indoors for the wonderful ornamental foliage over Christmas, you need to make sure that you choose a plant that will look great over the festive season.
 A number of pointers will help you select the right plant.

 - No yellowed foliage or dropped foliage